 Someone is here to help you 24-hours a day, 365 days a year through our crisis toll-free hotline.
 (1-800-620-6120 or 919-497-5444).
 We care about your safety.
 Our advocates are trained to help you if you are in crisis or need shelter, information, or referrals.

 Support groups are available for victims of domestic violence and child witnesses of domestic violence.
-Support groups are held in our shelter for shelter residents and children.
 The adult support group assists victims by providing domestic violence education, information about local services, and an opportunity to discuss and process the abuse they have experienced.